Who are the forgotten queens of 1066?

 These were not women to underestimate, however little we may know about them, so who were they?

-(out in 2017), was the eldest daughter of the politically canny Baldwin of Flanders and, with French royal blood flowing in her veins from her mother's side, was also raised for a high place in the world.
+Finally, Matilda, the heroine of The Conqueror's Queen, was the eldest daughter of the politically canny Baldwin of Flanders and, with French royal blood flowing in her veins from her mother's side, was also raised for a high place in the world.
 Although initially unwilling to marry Duke William because of his bastardy, she soon recognised in the young ruler a fierce and proud ambition to match her own.
 Together they set out to master Normandy and, eventually, to conquer England, the country they'd been promised by King Edward.
-As a great-great-great-great-granddaughter of Alfred the Great, Matilda gave William a vital pedigree in his claim to the throne, but as his wife she also gave him culture, stability and credibility to make him the viable ruler he became.
+As a great-great-great-great-granddaughter of Alfred the Great, Matilda gave William a vital pedigree in his claim to the throne, but as his wife, she also gave him culture, stability and credibility to make him the viable ruler he became.
 The victory in 1066 was not just his, but theirs.